SiyuanWangLab/ChromatinTracing/README.md

 runscript1.sh and runsript2.sh: These are batch commands that run OligoArray2.1.

-DomainStartsAndEnds.txt: This file contains the pre-determined starts and ends of the 27 TADs on human chromosome 22.
+DomainStartsAndEnds.txt: This file contains the pre-determined start and end genomic coordiantes of the 27 TADs on human chromosome 22.

 generateJavaComands.m: This file contains a loop that generates the OligoArray2.1 Java commands for the probe design for the different TADs -- the commands in runscript1.sh and runsript2.sh.